arcusfelis/xapian-erlang-bindings/doc/gsoc2012_app.md

 __Describe any existing work and concepts on which your project is based.__

 This project will contain both Erlang and C++ code.
+My main goals are:
-The main ideas are to minimize code base of the driver from C++ part of the library and make calls thread-save.
+* to minimize of the C++ part of the driver;
+* to make calls to a port thread-save.

 My project will use an Erlang driver interface.
-Each driver port will handle queries synchronously and have their own set of objects.
-It is because Xapian objects are not thread save.
+Each driver port will handle queries synchronously and will have their own set of objects.

-Ports can be collected into a pool using an Erlang code and work in parallel.
+Ports can be collected into a pool using an Erlang code and can work in parallel.
 I am planning to shape the project as an Erlang/OTP application.

 I will use rebar for building and for dependency management, eunit for unit